vmware-tanzu/velero/site/content/docs/main/migration-case.md

 *Using Backups and Restores*

 Velero can help you port your resources from one cluster to another, as long as you point each Velero instance to the same cloud object storage location.
-In this scenario, we are also assuming that your clusters are hosted by the same cloud provider. **Note that Velero does not natively  support the migration of persistent volumes snapshots across cloud providers.** If you would like to migrate volume data between cloud platforms, please enable [restic][2], which will backup volume contents at the filesystem level.
+This scenario assumes that your clusters are hosted by the same cloud provider. **Note that Velero does not natively  support the migration of persistent volumes snapshots across cloud providers.** If you would like to migrate volume data between cloud platforms, please enable [restic][2], which will backup volume contents at the filesystem level.

 1.  *(Cluster 1)* Assuming you haven't already been checkpointing your data with the Velero `schedule` operation, you need to first back up your entire cluster (replacing `<BACKUP-NAME>` as desired):